Puyodead1/redbox-apis/README.md

    server (either a custom domain or your router's IP address if you're using port forwarding).

-During the following steps, use the ports found below.
+During the following steps, use the ports found below (these are the default, and can be modified in `config.toml`).
 Finally, restart your Redbox kiosk to apply the changes.
-Your kiosk will now be connected to your custom API!
+Your kiosk will now be connected to your API server!

 - Proxy Serivce: 3012
 - Data Service: 3013